 Celebrating and positively rewarding pupils for good attendance is a part of academy culture.
 This takes place during celebration assemblies throughout the year.
 The 100% attendance awards are considered to be amongst the top awards in our school community.

-For the Primary Attendance Policy 2020 and the Children Missing in Education Policy please see our policies page.
+For the Children Missing in Education Policy please see our policies page.